 This site offers an introduction to my work.

-Evans Pond: A Long-term Study of a Single Place
+Interdisciplinary Art Project: Evans Pond: A Long-term Study of a Single Place

-Exploring the lost significance of Evans Pond through imagery, narrative forms, data, and analysis of visual artifacts, my project suggests that the site’s compromised environmental condition has been exacerbated by a loss of local cultural memory and fragmentation of governance.
+- Exploring the significance of Evans Pond through imagery, narrative forms, data, and analysis of visual artifacts, my project suggests that the site’s compromised environmental condition has been exacerbated by a loss of local cultural memory and fragmentation of governance.

 Early 20th century picture postcard, "Ruins of the Old Haddon Mill.
 Haddonfield, N.J."
-Collection Deborah A Garwood, family archives.
+Collection Deborah A Garwood, Family Archives.